-The following table provides information related to stock options exercised in 2010 by the Named Executive Officers and restricted stock and RSUs that became vested during the 2010 fiscal year for the Named Executive Officers:
+The following table provides information related to restricted stock and RSUs that became vested during the 2011 fiscal year for the Named Executive Officers.
+No Named Executive Officer exercised any stock options to purchase shares of the Company's Common Stock in 2011.

-Option Av vards Stock Awards
+Stock Av vards

-Name (a) Number of Shares Acquired on Exercise (#) (b) Value Realized on Exercise (\$) (c) (5) Number of Shares Acquired on Vesting (#) (d) (1, 2, 3, 4) Value Realized on Vesting (\$) (e) (6)
+Name (a) Number of Shares Acquired on Vesting (#) (d) ^(1, 2, 3) Value Realized on Vesting (\$) (e) (4)

-Judy R. McReynolds \$ - 4,000 \$ 122,240
+Judy R. McReynolds 4,600 \$ 117,208

-Wesley B. Kemp 10,000 6,561 177,865
+Wesley B. Kemp (5) 31,947 780,719

-J. Lavon Morton 5,054 135,986
+J. Lavon Morton 5,573 127,367

-Roy M. Slagle 2,400 23,028 5,694 153,101
+Roy M. Slagle 6,014 137,488

-Michael E. Newcity 650 19,864
+Michael E. Newcity 650 16,562

-Donald W. Pearson 650 19,864

 - (1) The Company has determined that tax liability is incurred by restricted stock award recipients who are eligible for accelerated vesting upon early retirement (age 55 and 10 years of service); therefore, employees, including Named Executive Officers, who have attained the early retirement age and service requirements but have not terminated employment are subject to income tax monthly on a pro rata portion of their restricted stock award.
-Restricted stock shares are reduced monthly by the number of shares necessary to reimburse the Company for its minimum statutory tax withholding obligations for the value of restricted stock shares which have become subject to current tax liability for the award recipient.
-The balance of the taxable vested restricted stock shares that is not reduced to cover withholding obligations remains as outstanding vested shares that are subject to transfer restrictions for the Named Executive Officer until the earlier of five years from the award date or a qualifying termination event.
+Restricted shares subject to such an employee's award are reduced monthly by the number of shares necessary to reimburse the Company for its minimum statutory tax withholding obligations for the value of restricted shares which have become subject to current tax liability for the award recipient.
+The balance of the taxable vested restricted shares that is not reduced to cover withholding obligations remains as outstanding vested shares that are subject to transfer restrictions for the Named Executive Officer until the earlier of five years from the award date or a qualifying termination event.
 Messrs.
-Kemp, Morton and Slagle were subject to this pro rata vesting in 2010.
-The following shares of restricted stock vested pro rata in 2010.
-Of the 6,561 shares that vested in 2010 for Mr. Kemp, 1,188 shares vested pro rata of which 424 were cancelled to cover withholding obligations and 764 are vested but subject to transfer restrictions; of the 5,054 shares that vested in 2010 for Mr. Morton, 1,067 vested pro rata of which 390 were cancelled to cover withholding obligations and 677 are vested but subject to transfer restrictions; of the 5,694 shares that vested in 2010 for Mr. Slagle, 1,187 vested pro rata of which 433 were cancelled to cover withholding obligations and 754 are vested but subject to transfer restrictions. - (2) Upon final vesting of the 2005 restricted stock award on April 20, 2010, for Ms. McReynolds' 4,000 vested shares, 1,338 were cancelled to cover withholding obligations and 2,662 were issued to Ms. McReynolds; for Mr. Newcity's 650 vested shares, 258 were cancelled to cover withholding obligations and 392 were issued to Mr. Newcity; for Mr. Pearson's 650 vested shares, he elected to pay the withholding obligation by check and 650 shares were issued to Mr. Pearson.
-All the shares issued for the 2005 restricted award at final vesting are free of all restrictions.
-All shares owned by executive officers are subject to company imposed restrictions that limit trading during periods when officers have material nonpublic information as well as the Company's policy related to minimum stock ownership for executive officers as discussed in the CD&A.
+Kemp, Morton and Slagle were subject to this pro rata vesting in 2011.
+Specifically, the following shares of restricted stock vested pro rata in 2011: (a) of the 31,947 shares that vested in 2011 for Mr. Kemp, 307 shares vested pro rata of which 106 were cancelled to cover withholding obligations and 201 are vested but subject to transfer restrictions; (b) of the 5,573 shares that vested in 2011 for Mr. Morton, 267 vested pro rata of which 92 were cancelled to cover withholding obligations and 175 are vested but subject to transfer restrictions; and (c) of the 6,014 shares that vested in 2011 for Mr. Slagle, 308 vested pro rata of which 106 were cancelled to cover withholding obligations and 202 are vested but subject to transfer restrictions.
+On April 17, 2011, the transfer restrictions on Messrs.
+Kemp, Morton and Slagle's previously vested restricted stock lapsed.
+As a result, Mr. Kemp was issued 3,024 shares, Mr. Morton was issued 2,622 shares, and Mr. Slagle was issued 3,021 shares with respect to the 2006 restricted stock award free of all restrictions.
+These shares are not reflected in the table because they vested prior to 2011. - (2) Upon final vesting of the 2006 restricted stock award on April 17, 2011, (a) of Ms. McReynolds' 4,600 vested shares, 1,539 were cancelled to cover withholding obligations and 3,061 were issued to Ms. McReynolds; and (b) of Mr. Newcity's 650 vested shares, 229 were cancelled to cover withholding obligations and 421 were issued to Mr. Newcity.
+All the shares issued for the 2006 restricted award at final vesting are free of all restrictions.
+All shares owned by executive officers are subject to company imposed restrictions that limit trading during periods when officers have material nonpublic information as well as the Company's policy related to minimum stock ownership for executive officers as discussed in the "Compensation Discussion & Analysis" section.